Vyvanse Addiction: Signs, Symptoms and Treatment Options

 - Aftercare: After rehab is complete, aftercare begins.
 The goal of aftercare is to focus on the long-term recovery journey.
 As your day-to-day life without Vyvanse begins, it can be tempting to stop focusing on recovery.
 Aftercare keeps the recovery process ongoing through support groups and relapse prevention plans.

-- Dual diagnosis: Many people who struggle with substances have underlying mental health issues.
+- Co-occurring disorders treatment: Many people who struggle with substances have underlying mental health issues.
 This is especially true for Vyvanse, as up to 25% of adults with prescribed stimulants like Vyvanse misuse the drug.
-In dual diagnosis, our experts can treat your addiction and your underlying mental health condition at the same time so that you can recover from both.
+In this program, our experts can treat your addiction and your underlying mental health condition at the same time so that you can recover from both.

 It is common to have questions about Vyvanse and Vyvanse addiction, including: